Aftermath: 19 - A Borrower of the Night (2020)

 Such thoughts are wasted.
 A cucumber is bitter; throw it away, Marcus Aurelius had said.
 There are briars in the road; turn aside from them.
 Something along those lines.

-Or, had it been words?
+Or had it been words?

 The girl is dead.

 This is Lightcap’s fault.
 Twice over.
-First because of the Reckoner Incident in 2017, when she’d sent him out and nearly killed him.
-Second because she inconsiderately died and Newton has been disinclined to take care of himself in her absence.
+First, because of the Reckoner Incident in 2017, when she’d sent him out and nearly killed him.
+Second, because she inconsiderately died, and Newton has been disinclined to take care of himself in her absence.

 He’d hated her in life, he’d hated her in the moment of her death, and he hates her now.
 He will always hate her, he is certain.
 His throat aches.
 Promise me, she’d said.
 And he had promised.
-She was always extracting such things, wrenching them from people, unfairly.
+She was always extracting such things, wrenching them from people unfairly.
 And yet—he’s failed her.
 He can feel her disappointment in this very room.
 It’s crushing.

-Hey, she had said, in 2017, hands on bedrails, leaning over the man Hermann now looks down upon, Baby genius.
+Hey, she’d said in 2017, hands on bedrails, leaning over the man Hermann now looks down upon, Baby genius.
 Bitch-Prince of the Alien Xenome.
 Listen.
 Don’t you dare die on me.
 I love you.
 I love you forever, okay?
 To the ends of the Earth.
 To the bottom of the Pacific.
 I couldn’t love you more.
 You’re brilliant.
 You’re funny.
 You’re fun.
 You’re cute as shit.
 You’re bitter like great coffee.
 I love your fucking band.
 Humanity would be screwed without you.
 You have to live, okay kiddo?
 You adorable angel-faced, devil-minded little nerd.
 I loved you before I met you.
 I’ll love you when I’m dead.
 If you die, it will eviscerate me.
 I hope you’re hearing this.
 You’re the one who lives.
 I decided that a long time ago, so don’t make me wrong.
 I hate being wrong as much as you do.
 God doesn’t get you back.
 You’re mine.
 You stay here.
 You don’t go anywhere.
 I love you.
 I love you.
 I love you.

 If there’s a boy with ice in his heart on this Mirror of Reason, it certainly isn’t Dr. Geiszler.